-The speech network (Figure 5) provides the two-to-four wire interface between the telephone line and the instrument's transmitter and receiver.
-An electret microphone biased from VR drives the transmit amplifier For very loud talkers, the peak limiter circuit reduces the transmit input level to maintain low distortion.
+The speech network (Figure 5) provides the two-tofour wire interface between the telephone line and the instrument's transmitter and receiver.
+An electret microphone biased from VR drives the transmit amplifier.
+For very loud talkers, the peak limiter circuit reduces the transmit input level to maintain low distortion.
 The transmit amplifier output signal is inverted at the STA terminal and driven through an external R-C network to control the receiver sidetone level.
 The switched ac resistance at the RM terminal reduces receiver signal when dialing and suppresses clicks due to hook or keypad switch transitions.
 When transmitting, audio signal currents (iTXO and iRXO) flow through the voltage regulator pass transistor (T1) to drive the telephone line.
-This feature has two consequences: 1) In the transmitting mode the receiver sidetone current iRXO contributes to the total signal on the line along with iTXO; 2) The ac impedance of the telephone is determined by the receiver impedance and the voltage gain from the line to the receiver amplifier output.
+This feature has two consequences: 1) In the transmitting mode the receiver sidetone current iRXO contributes to the total signal on the line along with iTXO; 2) The ac impedance of the telephone is determined by the receiver amplifier output.